GIT_FEED

 What it does

-Voicebox is a free, open-source app that lets you clone any voice and generate realistic spoken audio, all running privately on your own computer without sending data to a third party.
-It works as a standalone studio where you can create speech, mimic voices, and build apps that talk — no cloud subscription required.
+Voicebox is a free, open-source desktop application that lets you clone voices, generate realistic speech, and apply audio effects — all running privately on your own computer without sending data to any cloud service.
+It works as both a standalone studio with a visual interface and as an API that other apps can connect to.

 Why it matters